THE SACRAMENT OF HOLY MATRIMONY

 The clergy will be available for brief photographs with the wedding couple immediately following worship on the wedding day.

-A wedding rehearsal is essential.
+A wedding rehearsal is required.
 Participants in the ceremony need preparation for the various roles they must carry out.
-A rehearsal of one full hour helps make the participants more comfortable, and ensures that the ceremony will proceed smoothly and with dignity.
+A rehearsal helps make the participants more comfortable, and ensures that the ceremony will proceed smoothly and with dignity.
 The rehearsal normally takes place the evening before the wedding, although on occasion it may need to be held at another time.
+The rehearsal normally takes an hour.
 The rehearsal time should be scheduled with the wedding coordinator.

 The bridal party may arrive up to two hours prior to the ceremony for the purpose of last-minute preparations, pre-wedding photographs, etc. The Bride's Room will be made available for the bride, her attendants, and her immediate family.
 The women of the bridal party may dress at the church.